 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

-Current versions of Microsoft Internet Explorer, Firefox, Safari, Chrome, Mozilla, and Opera all appear to support XML with CSS and/or XSLT 1.0 stylesheets.
+Current versions of Microsoft Edge and Internet Explorer, Firefox, Safari, Chrome, Mozilla, Vivaldi, Brave, and Opera all appear to offer at least partial support for XML with CSS2 and/or XSLT 1.0 stylesheets.
+Mobile versions of Safari and Chrome also appear to offer the same kind of support, but their CSS is sometimes broken.
 The editor would welcome additional information and corrections.

 Don’t use Netscape (any version), Internet Explorer 6 or earlier, or any early versions of Mozilla if you want XML support: they either don't have it or were hopelessly broken.
 Upgrade to a modern browser as soon as possible.

 The remainder of this list is of historical interest only.

 Microsoft Internet Explorer 5.0 and 5.5 handled XML, processing it by default using a built-in stylesheet written in a Microsoft-specific, obsolete predecessor of XSLT called XSL (not to be confused with the real XSLT).
 The output of the stylesheet is DHTML, which, when rendered in the browser, shows a coloured, syntax-highlighted version of the XML document, with collapsible views.
 If the XML document references a stylesheet, that stylesheet will be used instead, within the limitations of MSIE's incomplete implementation of CSS.
 MSIE 5.0 and 5.5 can also use stylesheets in another obsolete syntax called WD-xsl, which should be avoided.
 These versions can be upgraded to support real XSLT: see the MSXML FAQ.

 MSIE 6.0 and later use real XSLT 1.0, but can use both the obsolete syntaxes as well.